mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/ui-design.md

 Mendix apps are based on a theme that can be published to your private App Store or embedded in a company starter app for easy reuse across apps.
 For every app, it is possible to extend the default theme so that you can fine tune the app according to your needs.

-## 5 How Does Mendix Support the Reuse of Design Patterns and Elements?
+## 5 How Does Mendix Support Reuse of Design Patterns & Elements?

 Atlas UI promotes the reuse of elements and layouts by facilitating a layered and componentized approach to application design.
 What is more, Atlas UI enables your UX Designers to extend out-of-the-box components, assemble their own building blocks, create custom widgets, and override default design properties.
 New and enhanced design elements are automatically propagated throughout all the applications in which each element is used.